pytorch/glow/docs/ClassGen.md

 specifically designed to allow writing flexible descriptions and for common features of these records to be factored out.
-This reduces the amount of duplication in the description, reduces the chance of error, and makes it easier to structure domain specific information. "
+This reduces the amount of duplication in the description, reduces the chance of error, and makes it easier to structure domain-specific information. "

 The current system is capable of generating two kinds of classes: Nodes and Instructions.
 These structures are declared in the IR document.
 Here is a short example of the code for generating the SoftMax instruction.
 This node generates the SoftMax instruction as well as the gradient calculation instruction SoftMaxGrad.
-The different methods of the builder (described in the builder doxygen comments) construct the different kinds of fields that the Instruction has.
+The different methods of the builder (described in the builder Doxygen comments) construct the different kinds of fields that the Instruction has.

   ```